-In 2012, Ghana became the first country worldwide to implement biometric voter verification, leading up to the nation’s presidential elections.
+In 2012, Ghana implemented a nationwide biometric voter verification system leading up to the nation’s presidential elections.

 While this was a huge milestone, the technology that made this possible was developed and deployed by a team from a small tech firm in Ghana, called Genkey.
 A key member of this team was a young programmer, Hannan Yaro Boforo ’10, who had graduated from Ashesi two years prior.

 “It’s such a good feeling knowing that code I wrote and the work I did directly impact the national elections,” he shared.
 “For a company that had less than 10 people to drive such a large-scale project, it was definitely an impressive feat.”

 Since then Yaro has led efforts to implement biometric voter verification in other African countries including Cameroon, Tanzania, and Mozambique.
 Recently, the team has broadened their scope; implementing similar technology in healthcare and in social intervention programs.